evb62/lms-consume-mode/README.md

 ## Use

-Settings -> Player -> pick the player -> Queue Consume -> tick the box.
+Settings -> Player -> pick the player -> Extra Settings -> Queue Consume -> tick the box.

-Two global options live under  Server Settings -> Manage Plugins -> Queue Consume -> Settings: consume on Previous (off by default) and consume the final track of the queue (on by default).
+Two options live under Player Settings -> Extra Settings -> Queue Consume: consume on Previous (off by default) and consume the final track of the queue (on by default).